playlyfe/demo-website/README.md

   - Open the Application in your Browser at [http://localhost:3001](http://localhost:3001)

+## Known Issues

+There is a known issue with Google Chrome, wherein the session cookies are not being set in the browser.
+We will be fixing it in the next version, until then you can use Firefox for your development purposes.

 ## Conclusion

 We hope this small sample gives you an idea of what is possible with Playlyfe.